Bankruptcy Attorneys in Milwaukee

 Experienced Chapter 13 Bankruptcy Attorneys In Milwaukee

 Contact Strouse Law if You’re Considering Filing for Chapter 13 Bankruptcy

 What Exactly is Chapter 13 Bankruptcy?

 A chapter 13 bankruptcy enables individuals with regular income to develop a plan to repay all or part of their debts.
-Under this chapter, debtors propose a repayment plan to make instalments to creditors over three to five years.
+Under this chapter, debtors propose a repayment plan to make payments to creditors over three to five years.

 When a person goes through Chapter 13 bankruptcy, they make a plan to repay their debts within a three-five year period and keep their property.
 This type of bankruptcy is also referred to as a wage earner’s plan.
-Because a debtor is enabled to keep the property, this can be a much more desirable alternative to Chapter 7.
-One of the most important types of property saved by a Chapter 13 is a person’s home.
+Because a debtor is allowed to keep the property, this can be a much more desirable alternative to Chapter 7.
+One of the most important types of property saved by Chapter 13 Bankrupptcy is a person’s home.
 Foreclosures can be stopped through this process.

-This process also enables debtors to reschedule payments on other secured debts.
+This process also allows debtors to reschedule payments on other secured debts.
 Rescheduling debts can help a person get more workable monthly payments.
 Additionally, Chapter 13 has protections for third parties who may have been cosigners for the filer’s debts.
 Lastly, this process includes a trustee who receives money from the debtor and distributes the funds to creditors.

 Things to be Considered before filing chapter 13:

 A person filing Chapter 13, must compile all of the following information for review.

 - A list of all creditors and the amounts and nature of their claims;